Sebastian-Whitehead/auroraDndContent/README.md

 # AuroraDndContent - Sebastian Whitehead
 Visit the [website](http://www.aurorabuilder.com "Aurora Website") for more information about the Aurora character builder and check out the [support page](http://www.aurorabuilder.com/support "Aurora Support Page") if you have any questions.<br> You can support the project by making a [donation](https://aurorabuilder.com/donate/).
- - Note this is a copy of the original gitHub repository and therefore does not qualify for support from the creators if problems occur please contanct sebastianmikael2000@gmail.com or msg me on discord **Parz1val#3719**
+ - Note this is a copy of the original gitHub repository and therefore does not qualify for support from the creators if problems occur please contact sebastianmikael2000@gmail.com or msg me on discord **Parz1val#3719**

 ### Extending Content
 To include this content: